 Docker uses a client-server architecture.
 The docker client talks to a host daemon which both builds and then runs the container.

-In this post we won’t talk all that much about running Docker natively (that’s been discussed elsewhere).
+In this post, we won’t talk all that much about running Docker natively.
 Instead, we will concentrate on AWS deployments.
 We’ll explore three ways to do that: